Jose Cuervo: Tradicional

+Jose Cuervo 250 Aniversario is a 100% blue agave extra-añejo tequila blended from tequilas held in the family's reserves.
+It is aged for at least 36 months in new American oak barrels.

 Reserva de la Familia

 Reserva de la Familia was introduced in 1995 to celebrate the 200th Anniversary of the distillery.
 Reserva de la Familia is a high-end offering of 100% blue agave tequila, matured in the La Rojeña distillery's private cellars.
 Its first edition sold out weeks after its release.
-Reserva de la Familia is classified as an extra añejo tequila, meaning it is 100% agave aged over three years in an oak barrel, giving it a deeper golden color with a richer flavor more typically tasted in scotch or brandy.
+The first Reserva de la Familia is classified as an extra añejo tequila, meaning it is 100% agave aged over three years in an oak barrel, giving it a deeper golden color with a richer flavor more typically tasted in scotch or brandy.
 It would become Cuervo's first extra añejo offering after the high-end distinction was created in 2005.
 It was named on Bloomberg Businessweeks 2009 list of the world's 20 best-tasting tequilas, and on a list of the 18 best tequilas in the world in Men's Journal in 2013.

+Reserva de la Familia is the ultra-premium collection of artisanal small-batch tequilas and Mexico's crown jewel.
+It is a tequila that follows heritage production processes, remaining 100% traditional and handmade.
+Reserva de la Familia now offers Platino, Reposado, Extra-Añejo and Cristalino expressions.

 Margaritas

 Cuervo offers several pre-made margaritas.
-The Authentic Margarita and Light Margarita varieties contain Cuervo Gold and are 9.95% alcohol by volume.
-Golden Margarita contains Grand Marnier liqueur along with Cuervo Gold, and is 12.7% abv.
-The Margarita Mix does not contain any alcohol.

-1800

-1800 Tequila, owned by Jose Cuervo and previously labeled Cuervo 1800 before being distributed by Proximo Spirits starting in 2008, is a 100% agave tequila, available in various silver, reposado and añejo varieties.

-Maestro Dobel

-Maestro Dobel Tequila is a family owned, single estate, ultra-premium Tequila, named after creator Juan Domingo Beckmann Legorreta (DOBEL), an 11th generation Tequila producer, and chief executive officer of the Tequila Jose Cuervo empire.
-Maestro Dobel Tequila is carefully controlled and managed from farm to bottle, and strikes a delicate balance between tradition and innovation.
+Jose Cuervo offers Prepared Cocktail margaritas under different recipes and diverse brands including Authentic Jose Cuervo Margaritas; Jose Cuervo Golden Margarita; and Jose Cuervo Sparkling Cocktails.
+Jose Cuervo also offers non-alcoholic Margarita Mixes.
+Jose Cuervo Sparkling Cocktails include Margaritas, Paloma, and Pink Lemonade in cans: 5.9% ABV from 2026.